 Community service is one of the most popular extracurricular activities for high school students to do in their free time.

-There are hundreds of different ways that high school students can get involved in their communities.
+There are hundreds of ways that high school students can get involved in their communities.
 There is really something out there for everyone, no matter what your personal interests are!

 Admissions officers also love to see community service on college applications.
-Having community service experience means that you're passionate about making a difference in the world and are ready to take action and be involved.
+Having community service experience means you're passionate about making a difference in the world and are ready to take action and be involved.

 But how many community service hours for college do you actually need in order to make sure your contribution is “good enough” for admissions officers?
 Is there a certain number of hours that you need for different schools?